AlleyER16/Hanko-Hackathon/README.md

 4. upload resulting meals folder to a static file server that can serve the files for the application
 5. Run with `npm run dev` to run with nodemon or `npm start` for start the application once
 6. Make sure to add the base url for the backend application to the frontend's .env to link them both

+# Payment Integration

+TastyByte uses paystack for accepting payment online to set it up the `VITE_PAYSTACK_PUBLIC_KEY` needs to be added to the frontend environment variables this is used by the PaystackPop to accept payment and also the `PAYSTACK_SECRET` needs to be added to the backend environment variables this is used for payment validation by the backend.
+A webhook is set up in `backend/controllers/hooks.controller.js` for validating paystack payments and updating the order status.
+Payment validation dump is also added to `/backend/data/payment-dump.txt` and also paystack payment response json is stored in `backend/data/payments` folder.
+To set up paystack a paystack account needs to be created a test account or live account would work and in the paystack settings(API Keys and Webhooks) the API keys can be copied and also the webhook url which should point to url for the backend api in the format `{{BACKEND_API_URL}}/hooks/paystack` to setup the webhook